Mitigating the Bias of Centered Objects in Common Datasets: Solutions for the Mitigation of the Object Centering Bias

-One simple solution of this problem could be the neglection of the outer regions of images.
+One simple and obvious solution of this problem could be the neglection of the outer regions of images.
 With this method one could execute a network with smaller input dimensions, without using any boundary conditions at all and using the unused pixels during the computation.
-This method can fix this effect in a straight forward way, but unfortunately it would also decrease the visible and investigated region by the network, which may not be admissible in many applications.
+This method can fix the object centering bias in a straight forward way, but unfortunately it would also decrease the visible and investigated region by the network, which may not be admissible in many applications.
+Also in order to perform such image cropping based transformations, the shape and the position of the objects must be known, otherwise the cropping could frequently result in the loss of features or even entire objects.
+As a result of these issues, this method is unusable for a significant amount of real-world applications, while the other solutions we describe here do not suffer from this issue.